-Students may re-establish SAP and Title IV Aid, as applicable, by meeting minimum attendance and academic requirements by the end of the warning or probationary period.
+Students may re-establish SAP and Title IV Aid, as applicable, by meeting minimum quantitative and qualitative requirements by the end of the warning or probationary period or according to the

-Interruptions, Courses Incompletes, Withdrawals:
+Interruptions, Incomplete Courses, Withdrawals:

 If enrollment is temporarily interrupted for a Leave of Absence ("LOA"), the student will return to school in the same progress status as prior to the Leave of Absence.
-Hours elapsed during a

-Leave of Absence will extend the student's contract period and maximum time frame by the same number of days taken in the Leave of Absence and will not be included in the student's cumulative attendance percentage calculation.
+Hours elapsed during a Leave of Absence will extend the student's contract period and maximum time frame by the same number of days taken in the Leave of Absence and will not be included in the student's cumulative attendance percentage calculation.
 Students who withdraw prior to completion of the course and wish to re-enroll will return in the same Satisfactory Academic Progress status as at the time of withdrawal.